Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

-for some $\Phi \in C[0,1]$, depending on $f$. \end{theorem}
+for some $\Phi \in C([0,1])$, depending on $f$. \end{theorem}

-Using this theorem, it is possible to show that any continuous function $f: [0,1]^d \rightarrow \R$ can be approximated to arbitrary accuracy by a SDKN setup of fixed inner dimension and depth.
+Using this theorem, it is possible to show that any continuous function $f: [0,1]^d \rightarrow \R$ can be approximated to arbitrary accuracy by an SDKN setup of fixed inner dimension and depth.
 An exemplary setup for input dimension $d=2$ is visualized in Figure \ref{fig:visualization_NN_DK_inf_centers}.
 The details are given in Theorem \ref{th:unbounded_nr_centers}, and its assumptions are collected in the following.
-In particular, we only need to consider $L=2$:
+In particular, a setup using $L=2$ is sufficient to derive a universal approximation statement:

-\begin{assumption}[Unbounded number of centers case] ~ \begin{enumerate} \item The kernels $k_2, k_4$ used in the single-dimensional mappings are universal kernels, i.e.\ their RKHS are dense in the space of continuous functions. \item The centers can be chosen arbitrarily within $[0,1]^d$ and their number is unlimited (unbounded amount of centers). \end{enumerate} \end{assumption}
+\begin{assumption} [Universal approximation in the number of centers] ~ \begin{enumerate} \item The kernels $k_2, k_4$ used in the single-dimensional mappings are universal kernels, i.e.\ their RKHS are dense in the space of continuous functions. \item The number of centers $M\in \N$ and the centers can be chosen arbitrarily within $[0,1]^d$ (unbounded number of centers). \end{enumerate} \end{assumption}

-\begin{theorem}[Universal approx.\ for unbounded number of centers] $\Omega = [0,1]^{d}$.
-Consider an arbitrary continuous function $f: \Omega \rightarrow \R$.
-Then it is possible under the Assumptions \ref{ass:inf_centers_assumptions} to approximate this function $f$ to arbitrary accuracy using a SDKN of finite width $(2d+1)d$ and finite depth $L=2$, i.e.\
+\begin{theorem}[Universal approx.\ for unbounded number of centers] For any $d \in \N$, let $\Omega = [0,1]^{d}$ and consider an arbitrary continuous function $f: \Omega \rightarrow \R$.
+Then it is possible under \Cref{ass:inf_centers_assumptions} to approximate this function $f$ to arbitrary accuracy using an SDKN of finite width $w = (2d+1)d$ and finite depth $L=2$, i.e.\

 \end{theorem}